Captain Mark Phillips is to design his last Land Rover Burghley Horse Trials cross-country course next year.

 “So yes, difficult shoes to fill, but softened by the good news that we are appointing Derek di Grazia into the role of course-designer in 2021.”

-Derek, who competes up to four-star level himself, has been course-designer at the CCI5* Kentucky Three Day Event since 2011 and was also behind the 2018 World Equestrian Games track.
+Derek, who competes up to four-star level himself, has been course-designer at the CCI5* Kentucky Three Day Event since 2011.

 The former top rider, leading cross-country course-designer and renowned trainer was honoured with the final award at last night's ceremony